SomewhereDave/frontend-nanodegree-arcade-game/README.md

 `$ git clone https://github.com/SomewhereDave/frontend-nanodegree-arcade-game.git`

 ## Instructions
-You are collecting gems to score points whilst avoiding bugs crossing the road.
+You collect gems to score points whilst avoiding bugs crossing the road.
 The game ends when you lost all your lifes or time is up.

 Move using the arrow keys